robotpy/robotpy.github.io/_posts/2016-01-09-RobotPy-2016-now-available.md

 * OpenCV 3.1.0 (C++, Java, and Python bindings)
 * NumPy 1.10.2

+Some things that you can look forward to in the future:

+* ipk Packaging for mjpg-streamer
+* robotpy-websim
+* pynetworktables upgrades

 The RoboRIO binaries will only work correctly on a RoboRIO that has been reimaged for the 2016 season.

 Our initial RobotPy release for 2016 is now available for download on our [release page](https://github.com/robotpy/robotpy-wpilib/releases).